Global Changemakers: Global Youth Summit

 The Global Youth Summit is a fully funded week of skills development sessions, networking, learning and strategy sessions.
-Each year Global Changemakers selects 60 young social entrepreneurs, community activists, volunteers and campaigners who are working towards attaining the Sustainable Development Goals to attend the summit.
+Each year, Global Changemakers selects 60 young social entrepreneurs, community activists, volunteers and campaigners who are working towards attaining the Sustainable Development Goals to attend the summit.
 The selection is based on criteria such as previous achievements, but also expressed motivation, enthusiasm and innovation.

-After the training at the summit these 'changemakers' are provided with the opportunity to apply for grant funding to improve work that they are currently doing or to develop new projects.
+After the training at the summit, these 'changemakers' are provided with the opportunity to apply for grant funding to improve work that they are currently doing or to develop new projects.
 Many of the projects that have received funding were created through partnerships forged at the summit and these projects, and others, have grown into fully fledged organisations that continue operating to this day.

 Changemakers from any country or region aged 18–23 at the time of each summit are eligible to apply to attend.
 The application process consists of a video application, written application and applicant interview to ensure that changemakers with the highest potential and motivation to create positive change are selected to attend the summit and join the network.

 In 2020, Global Changemakers moved the Global Youth Summit online for the first time, organizing a series of online presentations and interactive sessions which took place from 24-28 April with over 1400 participants representing 125 countries.

+Global Changemakers co-organized Summits with ATKV in Cape Town South Africa in 2023, 2024 and 2025.

 Impact

 Since its inception at the Annual Meeting of the World Economic Forum in 2007, Global Changemakers has hosted over 50 regional and global youth workshops across the world, in places such as Amman, Beirut, Cape Town, Doha, Harare, Rio de Janeiro and London.

-Global Changemakers reports that, as of February 2020, 363 Changemakers youth-led projects have reached over 6.2 million individuals around the world.
+Global Changemakers reports that, as of September 2025, over 550 Changemakers youth-led projects have reached over 16 million individuals around the world.
 Global Changemakers and their work have been featured extensively in the media, including on CNN, BBC, CCTV, Al Jazeera and NDTV as well as in The Washington Post, Hindu Express, and Financial Times, online, and on the radio.